WHO WAS JEAN RIBAULT?

 How Did Jean Ribault Die?

-Jean Ribault was murdered, along with several hundred other Huguenots, by the Spanish Pedro Menendez de Aviles near present day Daytona Beach, Florida.
+Jean Ribault was murdered, along with several hundred other Huguenots, by the Spanish Pedro Menendez de Aviles near present-day Daytona Beach, Florida.
 Menendez had been ordered by the Spanish king to destroy the French colony of Fort Caroline.
 On the third voyage of 1565.
-Ribault’s fleet of ships that were headed to St. Augustine, to attack the Spanish were caught in a hurricane force storm.
-Ribault’s flagship, La Trinite, sank in yet many of his crew, along with Jean Ribault, survived and made it to shore.
-Ribault was captured by the Spanish and after promises of safety, was executed because he would not renounce his Protestant “Huguenot” faith.
-The legendary Captain Jean Ribault, who crossed an ocean 3 times to escape religious persecution in France, was ultimately killed in the new world, for being a French Huguenot.
-Jean Ribault, was born in Dieppe, France 1520 and died near Daytona Beach, Florida 1565.
+Ribault’s fleet of ships that were headed to St. Augustine to attack the Spanish was caught in a hurricane-force storm.
+Ribault’s flagship, La Trinite, sank in, yet many of his crew, along with Jean Ribault, survived and made it to shore.
+Ribault was captured by the Spanish and, after promises of safety, was executed because he would not renounce his Protestant “Huguenot” faith.
+The legendary Captain Jean Ribault, who crossed an ocean 3 times to escape religious persecution in France, was ultimately killed in the new world for being a French Huguenot.
+Jean Ribault was born in Dieppe, France 1520 and died near Daytona Beach, Florida 1565.